top of page

 Distinguished Achievement Award

-The winner of the award will be presented with an award of €1000 (funded independently by the IATBLT vzw) and a certificate at the next biennial conference of IATBLT.
+The winner of the award will be presented with an award of €1000 (funded independently by the IATBLT) and a certificate at the 11th International IATBLT Conference in Groningen, The Netherlands in April, 2025.
+Attendance to the conference is not mandatory but confirmation of in-person attendance would be greatly appreciated.

 Distinguished Practitioner Award